Fizzychaldy24/General-IT-Documentation/README.md

 #### Resources:
 - [Jira Service Management, Zendesk, and Freshservice Documentation](Ticketing%20Systems/README.md) - Comprehensive guides covering ticket management, SLAs, automation, integrations, reporting, knowledge base setup, and troubleshooting for each platform, aimed at streamlining support processes and improving team efficiency.

-## Scripts
+## Troubleshooting Guides

-This section provides a collection of useful scripts for automating IT tasks, system administration, troubleshooting, and more.
-These scripts are designed to simplify and speed up common IT operations across different platforms and environments.
+This repository also contains troubleshooting documentation for common IT problems, including hardware, software, and network issues.

-#### Resources:
+#### Documentation:
-- [PowerShell and Linux Scripts Documentation](Scripts/README.md) - User management, system info, network info, uptime, ping, and script creation for both Linux and Windows.
+- [Troubleshooting Guides](Troubleshooting%20Guides/IT%20Troubleshooting%20Documentation.md) - A comprehensive collection of guides designed to help you solve common IT problems related to networking, hardware, and system performance.

 ## How to Use